The Cookie Law is a piece of privacy

 It started as an EU Directive that was adopted by all EU

-the UK updated its Privacy and Electronic Communications
+update of the Privacy and Electronic Communications

 There are other technologies, like Flash and HTML5 Local Storage

 that do similar things, and these are also covered by the

 legislation, but as cookies are the most common technology in use,

 it has become known as the Cookie Law.

 However it is important to note that when we talk generally